oVirt/ovirt-site/source/node/contributing-to-the-node-project.html.md

 ## Overview

 This page describes the patch submission process.
-As an open source project, oVirt gladly accepts and encourages the submission of patches from the community.
+As an open source project, oVirt Node gladly accepts and encourages the submission of patches from the community.

+This page needs significant updates once we integrate with git and gerrit hosted on the oVirt infrastructure

 ## Prerequisites